Stomach Upset, Discomfort, Distress, Queasy Anxiety Symptoms

 A person may have one, two, or all of the above symptoms.

 The stomach upset anxiety symptom can come and go rarely, occur frequently, or persist indefinitely.
-For example, you may have an upset stomach once and a while and not that often, have an upset stomach off and on, or have it all the time.
+For example, you may have an upset stomach once in a while and not that often, have an upset stomach off and on, or have it all the time.

 The stomach upset anxiety symptom upset anxiety symptom may precede, accompany, or follow an escalation of other anxiety sensations and symptoms, or occur by itself.